jmahler/ldd/README.md

   - param - "Hello, World" that takes a parameter

+The "data" driver simply provides memory that can be read/written.
+The driver is built up in steps.
+What has changed between steps can be seen using 'diff'.

+    $ cd data_rw
+    $ diff data.c ../data_chr/data.c

-  - datchr - creation of a character device
+  - data_chr - creation of a character device, load/unload

-  - datrw - read/write
+  - data_rw - read/write

-  - datsk - seekable read/write
+  - data_sk - seekable read/write

 (in development)

   - datsem - semaphore controlled data